lawrennd/old_talks/_data-science/includes/privacy-loss-of-control.md

 \slides{
 * can become more sinister when the target of the marketing is well understood and the (digital) environment of the target is also so well controlled

-See \href{https://www.theguardian.com/media-network/2015/jul/23/data-driven-economy-marketing}{The data-driven economy will help marketers exploit us}
+See \addguardian{The data-driven economy will help marketers exploit us}{2015/jul/23/data-driven-economy-marketing}.
 }

 \newslide{Free Will}